First attempt at Noir, concept for a play

 Jeff had his phone in hand, like a good millennial.
 Reese squared her shoulders like she was readying for a fight.
 It was Liz though, who took matters into her own hands.
 "Whatever problems you and the Senator had, should not be taken out on us.
 We had no idea that he was even married.
 No one did."

-"He said he didn't want anyone to know because of a kidnapping threat but really it's because he got his jollies with other men."
+"He said he didn't want anyone to know because of a kidnapping threat, but it's because he got his jollies with other men."

 "Ladies, there's breaking news.
-Curtis Stone's body has been found by the Hudson River.
+Curtis Stone's body has been found in the Hudson River.
 He was shot to death."

 "That's impossible, Reese."
 Jeff fidgeted, he looked at the women, embarrassed.
 "I didn't like living with a loaded gun in the house, I emptied the bullets and threw them in the trash."